Nanticoke Indian Association

 The Nanticoke Indian Association is a group of Nanticoke who have their headquarters in Millsboro, Delaware.
+They organized and were recognized by the state as a legal entity in 1881, known as the Independent Body.
 They were recognized as a Native American tribe by the state of Delaware in 1922.

-The Nanticoke are one of few state-recognized Native American groups in Delaware.
+The Nanticoke Indian Association is one of two state-recognized Native American groups in Delaware, the other being the Lenape Indian Tribe of Delaware.
+Neither has been recognized as a tribe by the federal government.